Day 3

 When you’re satisfied, save the csv.

-Now, we’ll use the asar::add_alttext() function to add the alt text into the report’s .tex file.
-Again, we’ll wrap the function with with_dir() to set a temporary working directory.
+Now, we’re ready to use the asar::add_accessibility() function to add tags and alt text into the report’s .tex file.

-dir = getwd(), # the location of the .tex file
+dir = "report", # the folder containing the .tex file

 )